-- October 6, 2021, has been the World Cerebral Palsy day
+- March 25, 2022, has been the World Cerebral Palsy Awareness Day

 - It is indicated that many Ghanaians do not understand what the condition is and end up mistreating people living with it